Poor vehicle positioning and access slow technicians down, increase fatigue, and can make good equipment underperform.

 What to ask M&H Group

-Ask M&H Group to confirm bay layout, vehicle weight and size, work height, access route, compressed air, installation method, and operator handover.
+Ask M&H Group to confirm bay layout, vehicle weight and size, work height, access option, compressed air, installation method, and operator handover.

 Which lift should a bodyshop choose first?